 Eligible senior taxpayers must complete an application and supply proof of age and property ownership.
 Applications and guidelines listing acceptable proof are available from the Supervisor of Assessments Office or you may download the form directly from our ‘Forms and Documents’ webpage.
-Annual renewal (status) cards are sent to qualified taxpayers each year and must be returned to the Supervisor of Assessments Office to confirm continuing eligibility.
+Annual renewal information will be sent to prior year exemption recipients.
+Once enrolled, mot taxpayers will not need to take addition action to continue to receive the exemption.

 What benefit does this provide?

-The Senior Homestead Exemption provides for a maximum of a $4,000 (through the 2012 tax year) reduction from the equalized assessed valuation.
+The Senior Homestead Exemption provides for a maximum of a $5,000 reduction from the equalized assessed valuation.
 For a senior whose property is subject to a tax rate of $7.70 per one hundred dollars of assessed value, this results in a tax savings of $385 ($5,000 x 7.70%.).

 Neither the Senior Homestead Exemption nor the Tax Freeze Homestead Exemption requires the repayment of tax savings.